alexko13/twittler/README.md

 This is a project I completed as a student at Hack Reactor.
 This project was worked on with a pair.

-This is a Twitter clone build using jQuery.
+Twittler is a Twitter clone build using jQuery.